 Economic Development Incentives

 Balch & Bingham has represented new industries locating in the southeastern United States for over 30 years.
-Since 1990, we have been involved in some capacity in every major economic development project locating in Alabama during that period, save one.
+Since 1990, we have been involved in some capacity in most every major economic development project locating in Alabama during that period.
 Our practice in this area can be divided into three categories: Incentive Legislation, Public Sector Representation, and Private Sector Representation.

 We believe that our experience in economic development in the past decade has been broader and more consistent than any other law firm in the region

 Balch attorneys have either drafted or co-drafted virtually every piece of significant economic development incentive legislation currently in effect in Alabama.
 Importantly, we drafted, in partnership with the Alabama Department of Commerce, the Alabama Jobs Act, the Alabama Reinvestment and Abatement Act, the Growing Alabama Act, and the port credit legislation.
 These legislation acts provide for the investment tax credits, refundable jobs fees, enhanced tax abatements, site development tax credits, and port credits, among other incentives, that are the major incentives available to projects today.
 Our attorneys also drafted the Tax Incentive Reform Act of 1992, providing for our current system of sales and ad valorem tax abatements.
 We co-drafted the Capital Credit Legislation found in Alabama Code Sections 40-18-190 et. seq., under which qualifying industries are entitled to a capital credit against their state income tax.
 We also drafted the legislation in the early 1990s, which became known as the "Mercedes Act," and the legislation and regulations governing Alabama’s system for allocating state volume cap applicable to tax-exempt bonds.

 Public Sector Representation